 |Signature and date||The form should be signed and dated by the owner, a partner, or a director of the business that is applying.
 A signature is not required on an electronic application.
 Just type your name in the box.|

-Yes.
-This is a good idea and will help if you have to contact HMRC about your application.
-Please also note the office to which you send it.
+Keeping a copy of your application is a good idea and will help if you have to contact HMRC about your application.
+Also note the office to which you send it.

-5.5 When can I start to use the scheme?
+5.5 When you can start to use the scheme

 HMRC will notify you in writing if your application is successful.
 The letter will tell you the date you can start to use the scheme.
 This will normally be from the start of the VAT period following receipt of your application.
 If you request an earlier or later start date, HMRC will consider all the facts including the timing of your application and your compliance record.
 They will not normally allow you to go back and use the scheme for periods for which you have already calculated your VAT liability.

 HMRC will deal with your application under their Taxpayer’s Charter standards.
-If you do not hear from HMRC within 30 calendar days, please contact HMRC to which you sent the application to check that it has been received.
+If you do not hear from HMRC within 30 calendar days, contact HMRC where you sent the application to check that it has been received.